flygoast/ngx_http_self_defence_module/README.md

 the request will be redirected to the URL specified by the 'action' parameter.
 `Nginx` will return 503 if no 'action' URL provided.
-A external script should periodically update the value in shared memory, then the `Nginx` can make it in self-defence in some status.
+A external script should periodically update the value in shared memory, then the `Nginx` can make it in self-defence according the values.

 ## Limits